avahoffman/urban-weed-genomics/Supplement.md

 each iteration of the population program.
 Alternativley, you can specify a new directory as the output folder in the script using the command `-O`.

+Ultimately, the key parameters we used for running `populations` were as
+follows:

+- `--write-random-snp`: restrict data analysis to one random SNP per locus

+- `--min-samples-overall`: 20 - locus must be in 20% of individuals

+- `--min-maf`: 0.05 - minimum minor allele frequency required to process a nucleotide site at a locus

 ## Step 11 - Examine Within-city Catalogs and Populations